Fitzroy Stars Football Club: Early years

 The Fitzroy Stars were formed in 1973 and joined C Grade in the Metropolitan Football League (MFL) the same year, playing home games at Brunswick Street Oval.
 They were quickly promoted, and defeated Dallas Stars by 32 points in the 1974 A Grand grand final.
 However, the MFL disbanded at the end of the season and was replaced by the Northern Metropolitan Football League (NMFL) in 1975, which the Stars entered.
 From 1976 until 1980, the club wore the same jumper as the Fitzroy Football Club.

-The NMFL disbanded after 1980, and the Stars were left without a competition to play in for several years.
-(Note: A 1988 article from Tribune, the official newspaper of the Communist Party of Australia, erroneously states that the Fitzroy Stars were formed in 1978 and claims that the club was expelled from the NMFL "mainly because they were mostly Aborigines".
-This appears to be incorrect, as Footypedia states that the NMFL in fact disbanded in 1980.)
+The NMFL disbanded after 1979, and the Stars were left without a competition to play in for several years.
+(Note: A 1988 article from Tribune, the official newspaper of the Communist Party of Australia, states that the Fitzroy Stars was expelled from the NMFL "mainly because they were mostly Aborigines".
+However, Footypedia states that the NMFL in fact disbanded in 1980.)
 They entered the YCW Football League (YCWFL) in 1984 and were defeated in the B Grade grand final by the BYC Football Club, before winning the Division 1 premiership in 1986.

 When the YCWFL folded in 1986, the Stars applied for entry in 36 local competitions, but received rejections from every single one.
-As a result, club president Jock Austin formed the Melbourne North Football League (MNFL) in 1989.
-They won the grand final that year, with further MFNL premierships in 1989, 1990 and 1992, as well as back-to-back grand final losses to Heidelberg Colts in 1993 and 1994.
+As a result, club president Jock Austin formed the Melbourne North Football League (MNFL) in 1988.
+They won the grand final that year, with further MFNL premierships in 1989 and 1990, as well as back-to-back grand final losses to Heidelberg Colts in 1993 and 1994.
 However, the MNFL disbanded following the conclusion of the 1994 season, leaving the Stars to compete solely in football carnivals.